Click on the images to enlarge them!

 The piece is stitched in a 15 cm (6 ") Klaas & Gessmann hoop (in other parts of the world known as Hardwick Manor), so the size of the embroidery is appr.
 12 cm (nearly 5 ") only.

-First thing I stitched was the little blue fish all in Split Stitch.
+First thing I stitched was the little blue fish all in split stitch.
 Next came the outlines of the anglerfish.
-I started them in Palestrina Stitch.
-But I noticed soon, that this stitch doesn't cover the transfer lines well, because it comes to lie in a certain distance above the fabric (because of the double knots, which is why it is called Double Knot Stitch as well).
+I started them in Palestrina stitch.
+But I noticed soon, that this stitch doesn't cover the transfer lines well, because it comes to lie in a certain distance above the fabric (because of the double knots, which is why it is called double knot stitch as well).
 On top of this, it is a very slow working stitch (once again because of the double knots, which is why ... you get the point).
-So I switched shortly to Coral Stitch, which, as I found, is very apposite to the motif: its barbed wire look corresponds to the creepiness of the fish, and corals are thematically linked to the sea.
+So I switched shortly to coral stitch, which, as I found, is very apposite to the motif: its barbed wire look adds to the creepiness of the fish, and corals fit in perfectly with the sea.

-At the tail and the fins I skipped seamlessly to Split Stitch; the webbings at the fins are done in Fly Stitch.
-The bones of the fins were initially done in a loose, ragged Herringbone Stitch, in order to give them a bristled appearance, but I wasn't too satisfied with the outcome, all the more as this stitch didn't cover the design lines.
-After careful consideration of the dilemma, I "invented a new stitch". 😏 Well, I know that there are probably no stitches left to invent, I just didn't come across this one yet, so let's say, I just got creative as follows: I stitched two parallel lines of backstitch so that the individual stitches were sitting opposite one another.
+At the tail and the fins I skipped seamlessly to split stitch; the webbings at the fins are done in fly stitch.
+The bones of the fins were initially done in a loose, ragged herringbone stitch, in order to give them a bristled appearance, but I wasn't too satisfied with the outcome, all the more as this stitch didn't cover the design lines.
+After a careful consideration of the dilemma, I "invented a new stitch". 😏 Well, I know that there are probably no stitches left to invent, I just didn't come across this one yet, so let's say, I just got creative as follows: I stitched two lines of backstitch next to each other so that the individual stitches were sitting opposite one another.
 Then I whipped these two lines crosswise and back again offset ... oh dear!
 I don't know how to best describe it ... here's a very rough diagram:

 I baptised this stitch Cross-Whipped Backstitch.😊

-I started with Backstitch which I planned to whip, but I didn't like it.
-This was the moment when became more and more unsure if I like the colour scheme at all.
-I eventually decided on Couching over two threads for the tongue, and the ring around the eyes was done in Buttonhole Stitch.
-For the outlines of the lantern I used Split Stitch, then started to fill the lantern in Satin Stitch in opposed directions ...
+I started with backstitch which I planned to whip, but I didn't like it.
+This was when it became more and more unsure if I like the colour scheme at all.
+I eventually decided on couching over two threads for the tongue, and the ring around the eyes was done in buttonhole stitch.
+For the outlines of the lantern I used split stitch, then started to fill the lantern in satin stitch in opposed directions ...

 Nope, it didn't look good!